Engee documentation

 Details

-The temperature , at which the unit parameters are measured.
-If the value of Device simulation temperature is different from this value, the unit parameters will be determined according to the simulation temperature and reference temperature.
+Temperature , at which the block parameters are measured.
+If the value of the Device simulation temperature parameter differs from this value, the device parameters will be determined according to the simulation temperature and the reference temperature.

 K | degC | degF | degR | deltaK | deltadegC | deltadegF | deltadegR